 Inoculand offers a guaranteed carpet beetle treatment service across London for £210+VAT for a one-bedroom flat.
 Larger properties are charged a further £49 per extra bedroom (i.e. £269+VAT for a two-bedroom flat).

-We will carry out two visits at a two-week interval.
+We will carry out two visits over a two-week period.

 Carpet beetles FAQs